OpenVADL/openvadl/README.md

 - Improvements to the QEMU-based ISS
 - Enhancements to the LLVM-based compiler

-There are plenty of potential Bachelor and Master thesis topics available.
+There are also many potential Bachelor and Master thesis topics available.

 ## Q&A and Bugs